Lewisham Town Hall: History

 A local activist, 13-year-old William Norton, had led a petition which was supported by John Betjeman to save the original vestry hall in August 1961.
 However, the new civic leaders insisted that the vestry hall had to be demolished in 1968 to make way for a civic suite, comprising a new council chamber, committee rooms and mayor's parlour, which was designed by Allan Sutton and completed in November 1971.
 Meanwhile, on the south side of Catford Road, St Laurence's Church was also demolished in 1968 to make way for an additional office block for council use known as St Laurence's House.
+A replacement church was built 200 metres away.
 A statue by Gerda Rubinstein entitled Pensive Girl was unveiled outside the building in 1992.

 Protesters forced themselves into the town hall during demonstrations against council spending reductions in November 2010.

 In 2020 the council vacated the 1932 municipal offices, by then known as Town Hall Chambers, having consolidated its offices in the post-1950s parts of the building and at Laurence House opposite.
 The Town Hall Chambers was subsequently let out as private offices.